On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The classical Weyl problem in Euclidean and hyperbolic space

-Note that, here and in the other statements below, the uniqueness is up to the action of the group of isometries of the ambient space, here $\HH^3$.
+Here and in the other statements below, the uniqueness is up to the action of the group of isometries of the ambient space, here $\HH^3$.

-We will see in Section \ref{sc:thin} a number of relations between questions $W^{thin}_{\HH^3}$ and $W^{* thin}_{\HH^3}$ on the one hand, and open questions or known results concerning quasifuchsian hyperbolic manifolds.
-We will also mention recent result which can be considered as answers to the existence part of those questions, including two conjectures of Thurston on the geometric data on the convex core of quasifuchsian (or more generally convex co-compact) hyperbolic manifolds.
+We will see in Section \ref{sc:Omega} a number of relations between questions $W^{\Omega}_{\HH^3}$ and $W^{\Omega *}_{\HH^3}$ on the one hand, and open questions or known results concerning quasifuchsian or convex co-compact hyperbolic manifolds.
+We will also mention recent results which can be considered as answers to the existence part of those questions, concerning the geometric data on the convex core of quasifuchsian (or more generally convex co-compact) hyperbolic manifolds.